 During the lease term in Chester Gap

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Chester Gap, the tenant must allow us to go into the rental.
-Some good reasons to access rental are to:
+During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Chester Gap, the renter must allow us to come into the rental home.
+Some solid reasons to access rental home are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Chester Gap.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for rental investors in Chester Gap
+a good source for property owners in Chester Gap

-- Before you rent out your investment in Chester Gap
+- Before you put a renter in your investment in Chester Gap

 - Collections and evictions